raiden-network/raiden/docs/api_walkthrough.rst

 ------
 Once ``close`` has been called, the settle timeout period starts.
 The channel will be automatically settled as soon as it is over.

 The balance of the channel will then be ``0`` and the state ``"settled"``.
-This means that the netted balances that the two parties participating in the channel owe each other has now been transferred on the blockchain and that the life cycle of the payment channel has ended.
+This means that the net balances that the two parties participating in the channel owe each other has now been transferred on the blockchain and that the life cycle of the payment channel has ended.
 At this point the blockchain contract has also self-destructed.

 Interacting with the Raiden Echo Node